skytreader/epiqueue/readme.markdown

 node labels are considered, where _n_ is the size of the matrix.
 If the size of the matrix exceeds the number of node labels. the representation is invalid and this is free for anyone's interpretation.

+Anyone is welcome to enter any value when creating adjacency matrices and have their own interpretation of _adjacency_.
+But for the record, those coming from me will use the following:

+  - A negative value implies **disconnected**.
+  - A nonnegative value implies the weight of the connection.